 Early Origins of the Crashaw family

-Another 231 words (16 lines of text) covering the years 1590, 1610, 1667, 1612 and 1649 are included under the topic Early Crashaw History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Crashaw research.
+Another 116 words (8 lines of text) covering the years 1590, 1610, 1667, 1612 and 1649 are included under the topic Early Crashaw History in all our PDF Extended History products and printed products wherever possible.

 Crashaw Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Crashaw were recorded, including Crawshaw, Crawshay, Crawshawe, Cranshaw, Crankshaw and many more.